-Paper for University of Stellenbosch Conference, South Africa, International Society for the Study of Reformed Communities, June 2000
+Paper Presented to the University of Stellenbosch Conference (South Africa), International Society for the Study of Reformed Communities, June 2000.

 In the 1990s the Christian Reformed Church in North America (CRCNA), according to survey data, lost between 41,000 and 53,000 souls, or nearly 15 percent of the membership.
 From a high of 316,000 members in 1992, seven lean years followed.
 Instead of reaching the stated goal of "400,000 by 2000," the momentum swung in the opposite direction; the denominational Yearbook in 1999 tallied only 275,000 members.
 This is less than three decades ago.
 The decline is actually greater, since hundreds of members departed prior to 1990, beginning with the first congregation to leave in 1960--the Christian Reformational Church of Wyoming, Michigan.
 The 1990s secession is far greater than the Protestant Reformed defection in 1924, which included only 1,300 souls, or a mere 1.2 percent of the membership.
 Indeed, the secession of the 1990s substantially exceeds the 10 percent of Classis Holland (Michigan) of the Reformed Church in America (RCA) who withdrew in 1857 to organize the CRCNA.

 United Reformed Church in North America